Sailing Progression Chart

 Above is the Nantucket Community Sailing Progression Chart.
-It outlines the way in which NCS encourages youth sailors of all ages and all ability levels to participate in our programs.
+It outlines the way NCS encourages youth sailors of all ages and ability levels to participate in our programs.
 As a result, the "track" that each student takes as s/he advances through our programs, at unique ages and ability levels, will differ.
 A parent, who is registering a student and has a question about which program their student should be placed into (if a new student) or has been placed into (a returning student), should call the NCS office at 508-228-6600 to verify the best program/proper placement.

 NCS instructors make a large effort to ensure they recommend students for the appropriate programs at the end of each season for the subsequent season.
 In addition, NCS instructors assess ability levels of students throughout the summer - approaching the Program Director, who will approach the family, if we think a change in placement should be made during the season.

 After you have reviewed the notes below and the Junior Sailing Progression Chart above, we would be happy to answer any additional questions you may have.
 Our goal is to ensure that your student is placed in the most appropriate class for their age and skill level, so that they feel confident and safe on the water.

-Some examples of "tracks" within our sailing programs are included here.
+Examples of "tracks" within our sailing programs are included below.

-- Beginner students ages 5 and 6 may enroll in our Guppies program.
+- Beginner students ages 5-6 may enroll in our Guppies program.
 The student will remain in our Guppies program until the age of 7, whereby s/he is welcome to enroll in our Whalers Program (beginner students ages 7-12.)
-A student may not participate in our Whalers program until the age of 7.
+Students may not participate in our Whalers program until the age of 7.